 Meanwhile, a paper compiled by the OECD in 2010 titled "A Measurement Agenda for Innovation," aims to present key action plans for new approaches of traditional indicators, in order to develop indicators that are broader and more encompassing of diverse perspectives on innovation.
-This document and the 2015 update of the OECD Innovation Strategy have influenced the third revision of the Oslo Manual.
+He is document and the 2015 update of the OECD Innovation Strategy have influenced the third revision of the Oslo Manual.
 The aim of the 2015 strategy was to assess the definition of innovation for measurement purposes, and its implementation, to consider options for moving from innovation in the business enterprise sector to innovation across the broader system of national accounts.
+He aim of the 2015 are sector to innovation across the broader system of national accounts.